Historic Resource designation

-Owners of Provincial Historic Resources should discuss any proposed interventions with Alberta Culture and Tourism staff before submitting a formal request to the Minister.
+Owners of Provincial Historic Resources should discuss any proposed interventions with program staff before submitting a formal request to the Minister.

 The Standards and Guidelines for the Conservation of Historic Places in Canada offers guidance for how to make appropriate conservation decisions.

-Owners of designated Provincial Historic Resources may be eligible for grant funding under the Alberta Historical Resources Foundation.
+Owners of designated Provincial Historic Resources may be eligible for grant funding under heritage programs and activities.

 For more information, please contact the program manager.